Chomedey, Quebec: Education

 In previous eras the St-Martin School Board served the community.

 Other Facts

 According to the 2001 Census 28% spoke only French, 10% English, 58% were bilingual in both French and English and 3% spoke other languages than French and English.

 The postal codes for this area begin with H7S, H7T, H7V, H7N and H7W.
 Land-based telephone numbers are assigned the 450 area code.

 Historical & Sites of Interest

-The Cosmodome located on the laurentian autoroute is the only museum in Canada dedicated solely to the space sciences and houses one of two lunar rocks on display in Canada.
+The Cosmodome located on Autoroute 15 is the only museum in Canada dedicated solely to the space sciences and houses one of two lunar rocks on display in Canada.